Kahanee/Singapore-Labour-Movement-Analysis/README.md

 What I have learned:

-From Data Analysis
+From Data Analysis:

-- Singapore economy driven by four major industry
+- Singapore economy driven by four major industry.
 - How the economy crisis and external factors affecting country Recruitment and Resignation trend by industry.

-From Ms Excel and Power Query
+From Ms Excel and Power Query:

 - I did a series of Data cleaning and Transformation using tools from Ms Excel and Power Query.
 - In the original raw data ,the year and the quarterly month data were joined together in 1 column in excel, I split it into two separate column as Year and Quarter in Power Query.
 Using Split Column Delimiter.

 - Check and clean all the blank cells.
--Check and clean all the  Duplicate Cells
+- Check and clean all the  Duplicate Cells
--Update the Heading with Proper definition and Proper Case
+- Update the Heading with Proper definition and Proper Case
-- Update the Industry and sub Industry columns data’s to propercase using formula in excel (=proper()) -Format cell for the Average Recuitment and Resignation rate from General values to Number values and format it to 1 decimal place.
+- Update the Industry and sub Industry columns data’s to propercase using formula in excel (=proper())
+- Format cell for the Average Recuitment and Resignation rate from General values to Number values and format it to 1 decimal place.
 - How to create interactive Dashboard using Pivot Table
 - Incorporate Slicers into the Excel Dashboard to make interactive and easy to analysis and understood.